Board Of Directors

 Charles Washington, an Oregon native, has lived in Seattle, Whidbey Island and Bellevue, Washington and now back in Portland.
 He has worked for Fred Meyer Stores since 1998 in the Information Systems and Services Department overseeing eCommerce and Document Management.
 Charles enjoys volunteer work for Adopt-a-Class, Lifeworks Northwest, Junior Achievement of SW Washington and Oregon.
 Raising money and volunteering for children’s causes is a passion.
 Charles became involved with CAP as a Board Member in 2009.
 He has a passion for volunteer work and is very supportive of CAP’s mission.
 When not working or volunteering, he loves to travel to all parts of the world and to his backyard for a little gardening.

-Warren Jimenez, Secretary
+Warren Jimenez, Vice President

 Portland Parks & Recreation

 Warren Jimenez was recently appointed Assistant Director of Portland Parks & Recreation.
 Prior to that, he was the Chief of Staff for Mayor Sam Adams, where he was responsible for leading, developing, and implementing Mayor Adams’ strategic goals for the city.
 Warren worked as the Mayor’s Deputy Chief of Staff from 2009 through 2010 and as a Senior Policy Director for economic development and workforce training during Adams’ term as City Commissioner.

 Prior to joining the mayor’s office, Warren served as the Executive Director of the National Native American AIDS Prevention Center.
 During his tenure, he built the internal infrastructure capacity of the organization and increased awareness to policy makers about the issue of HIV in Native communities.